dvsoroka/vite-react-new/src/quiz.md

 }
-(My answer: Using .map() permits us to avoid hardcoding data in our components, which make them much miore flexible and reausable.)
+(My answer: Using .map() permits us to avoid hardcoding data in our components, which make them much miore flexible and reusable.)